ricardoquesada/bluepad32/docs/plat_nina.md

 - [Arduino UNO WiFi Rev.2][uni_wifi]
 - [Arduino Arduino MKR Vidor 4000][mkr_vidor_4000]

-NINA modules are co-processors, usually used only to bring WiFi or BLE to the main processor.
+NINA-W10 modules are co-processors, usually used only to bring WiFi or BLE to the main processor.

-To have gamepad support, the original NINA firmware must be replaced with Bluepad32 firmware.
+To have gamepad support, the original NINA-W10 firmware must be replaced with Bluepad32 firmware.
 This is a simple step that needs to be done just once and can be "undone" at any time.